 Step 6: The application server calls GSS\Accept\sec\context ([RFC2743] section 2.2.2).
 The Kerberos application server validates the AP-REQ ([RFC4120] section 3.2.3).
 If the AP-REQ is valid and the client requested mutual authentication, the Kerberos application server generates a GSS-API response token ([RFC1964] section 1.1.2) containing an AP-REP ([RFC4120] section 3.2.4) and returns it to the application server.
-The Kerberos application server provides the authorization data from the ticket to the Windowsoperating system, which creates a Windowsan object called an access token, which is used with the Windows system-provided that provides authorization functions.
+The Kerberos application server provides the authorization data from the ticket to the operating system, which creates an object called an access token that provides authorization functions.